Collaborate on Paper docs

 Note: Up to 50 people can edit a Paper doc at any given time.
 If more than 50 people try to edit a doc, it will become view-only for any additional editors.

-Mention a colleague anywhere in your Paper doc by typing @ (at) and then their name.
+Mention a colleague anywhere in your Paper doc by typing @ (the at symbol) and then their name.

 If the person you mention has a Dropbox account, their name is shortened to reflect the name on their account.